cjdbarlow/Part-One/evidence-based_medicine.md

 | IV | Case series with either post-test or pre-test/post-test outcomes | Study of diagnostic yield (no reference standard) | Case series, or cohort study of persons at different stages of disease | A cross-sectional study or case series | Case series |

 ###Grades of evidence
-Evidence is graded to "indicate the strength of the body of evidence underpinning a recommendation"[^3] (e.g. in a clinical guideline).
+Evidence is graded to "indicate the strength of the body of evidence underpinning a recommendation" (e.g. in a clinical guideline).
 The NHMRC grades recommendations from A to D as follows:

 **A.** Body of evidence can be trusted to guide practice.
 **B.** Body of evidence can be trusted to guide practice, in most situations.